Comp-coder-4/E-Commerce_Cleaning/00_README.md

 2. Created a CONCAT column
    - concatenates all columns to give each row unique value

-If ID was duplicated and if both of their CONCAT column values were the same, that meant the entire row was a duplicate.
+If ID was duplicated **AND if both** of their **CONCAT column values were the same**, that meant the entire row was a duplicate.
 See Imgs/Removing Duplicates/Finding duplicate rows.png.
 In this screenshot:
 * ID 146 was duplicated
 * ID 142 is not duplicated
 * One row for ID 142 had incorrect value in Total column (indicated by yellow box)

+### Step 3.
+Find & Replace Values

+#### Changes made for invalid values in text columns:
+(See Img/Replacing Values/Text Columns)
+1. Order_date
+   1. "00:00:00" --> "" (empty string)
+  2. single-digit months (**m**/dd/yyyy) --> 2-digit months (**mm**/dd/yyyy)
+     1. Parse order_date into month and day/year columns
+     2. Replace m --> mm values in month column
+     3. Merge month and day/year columns
+  3. "abc/" --> "" (empty string)
+  4. "Jan 5 2023" --> "01/05/2023"
+2. Product
+   1. "shoes" --> "Shoes"
+3. Category
+   1. "electronic", "Electronicss", "ELECTRONICS" --> "Electronics"
+   2. "sports" --> "Sports"
+   3. "nan" --> "null"

+#### Changes made for invalid values in numeric columns:
+(See Img/Replacing Values/Numeric Columns)
+1.

 ## Data Source